gpdowney/lightweightLSAT/index.md

 ## My Bona Fides

-In May 2020, I scored **180** on the LSAT (a perfect score).
+In March 2020, I scored **180** on the LSAT (a perfect score).
 That was my second official test.
 The first time, in October 2010, I scored 173 (a top 1% score).

 I've taught the LSAT for 5 years, formerly with Manhattan Prep and now with the [Test Prep Collective](https://testprepcollective.com).